SMTP: Spring Mail To Program

 </beans>

-So part of my properties file looks like this:
+The relevant part of the properties file looks like this:

-Note that using the @Configurable annotation, Spring loadtime waving is used.
-This is needed to be able to inject in a POJO at creation with AspectJ.
+Note that using the @Configurable annotation, also Spring loadtime waving is used.
+This is needed to be able to inject into a POJO at creation time with AspectJ.
 This means that the Spring loadtime waving jars have to be added besides the normal Spring library jars:

 Don’t forget to include the loadtime waving configuration tags in the Spring applicationContext.xml where the component-scan tag defines which packages have to be scanned for loadtime waving (you don’t want to scan all your jar libraries).